Privacy-Preserving Community Detection for Locally Distributed Multiple Networks: Simulations

 \section{Simulations}

 In this section, we evaluate the finite sample performance of the proposed algorithm.
-We show how the privacy parameters, the number of networks, and the number of nodes affect the finite sample behavior of the resulting estimates.
-In Appendix \ref{app::exp}, we test the effect of the heterogeneity on the performance of the proposed algorithm.
+We show how the number of networks, the number of nodes, and the number of local machines affect the finite sample behavior of the resulting estimates.
+We also justify our theory in terms of how to choose the edge-flipping probabilities in RR under a given privacy budget and how the network sparsity affects the performance under different privacy budgets.
+In Section \ref{app::exp} of the Supplementary Materials, we test the effect of heterogeneity and network sparsity on the performance of the proposed algorithm.

 \paragraph{Practical consideration.} To mimic the scenario considered in this work, we assume that all the generated network datasets are private and locally distributed.
 To preserve privacy, we assume that the data analyst can not use the original data directly but can only use the \emph{RR-perturbed} networks.
 For the local computation, we generally adopt the distributed SVD framework \citep{charisopoulos2021communication} considered in this work.